 - Dynamic mics do not require Phantom power.

-Disadvantages of Dynamic microphone
+Disadvantages of Dynamic microphone for podcast

 - They are less sensitive by design.